 2nd SS-Division, Das Reich:

-SS-Sturmmann, Flemish Friwilligen SS-Grenadier Division “Das~Reich”:
+SS-Sturmmann, *Flemish Friwilligen, SS-Grenadier Division “Das~Reich”:

 In September 1940, the Algemeene-SS Vlaanderen announced its intention to recruit Flemish volunteers for the Waffen-SS, initially sent to the SS-Division “Wiking”.
 This began a "race" to recruit volunteers for the German military.
 Between April and June 1941, nearly 800 Flemish volunteers were raised for the SS-Freiwilligen Standarte “Nordwest”, a mixed Flemish-Belgian/Dutch unit.
 After the close of the Battle of France, the SS-VT was, officially renamed the Waffen-SS in July 1940.

 In December 1940 the “Germania Regiment” was removed from the Verfügungs-Division and used to form the cadre of a new division, SS Division “Germania”.
-It comprised mostly Danes, Norwegians, Dutch, and Flemish volunteers.
+It was comprised mostly of Danes, Norwegians, Dutch, and Flemish volunteers.
 By the start of 1941, the division was renamed “Reich” and “Germania” was renamed “Wiking".

 Not all foreign volunteers moved on to “Wiking”.
 SS recruiting chief Gottlob Berger anticipated the need to correct German errors in handling volunteers to salvage the faltering Germanic recruitment program.
 In February 1942, after the invasion of Russia, he outlined several issues that threatened to alienate all further recruiting efforts such as the absence of sufficient measures to preserve the nationality of volunteer units when nine Danish volunteers were killed while in the ranks of “Das Reich”.
 During the invasion of the Soviet Union, Operation Barbarossa, “Das Reich” fought with the Army Group Center, taking part in the Battle of Yelnya near Smolensk; it was then at the spearhead of Operation Typhoon aimed at the capture of the Soviet capital.